reilivia/reilivia.github.io/_posts/2022-08-18-exploring-the-noise-wave.markdown

 categories: creative coding
 ---

-To start with, I was scolling down the examples in the p5js website and found the [Noise Wave][noise-wave] examples.
+To start with, I was scrolling down the examples in the p5js website and found the [Noise Wave][noise-wave] examples.
 I found this example interesting because it creates a wave like effect using noise.
 When I heard the word noise I imagine the black and white noise on the TV, this is why I was interesting to see how can a noise create a wave like effect.
 If possible, I want to use it as a background for my first sssignment.

 To understand the code, I copied it and set up several questions for myself.